-For a variety of reasons, “Rōmaji” is utilized throughout Japan.
-You’ll notice that most of Japan’s train stations use “Rōmaji” to translate the station name into English.
-In Japan, street signs often do the same.
-“Romaji”, or “ローマ字” (Rōmaji), is the romanization of the Japanese written language.
+For a variety of reasons, “Rōmaji” is used throughout Japan.
+You’ll notice that most train stations in Japan use “Rōmaji” to translate the station name into English.
+Road signs in Japan often do the same.
+“Romaji” or “ローマ字 (Rōmaji)” is the romanization of the written Japanese language.
 “Romaji” is the method of writing Japanese words using the Roman alphabet.

-Since the Japanese way of writing is a combination of “Kanji” and “Kana” scripts, “Romaji” is used for the purpose that Japanese text may be understood by non-Japanese speakers who cannot read “Kanji” or “Kana” scripts.
-This is commonly used in Japan for street directions, passports, dictionaries, or textbooks on how to learn the Japanese language.
+Since the Japanese writing system is a combination of “Kanji” and “Kana” scripts, “Romaji” is used to make Japanese text understandable to non-Japanese speakers who cannot read “Kanji” or “Kana” scripts.
+This is commonly used in Japan for street directions, passports, dictionaries, or textbooks for learning Japanese.

 Do Japanese people use “Romaji”?

-Japanese students learn “Romaji” in elementary school to spell their names with English letters, which makes it easier for them to fit into the international environment.
+Japanese students learn “Romaji” in elementary school to spell their names with English letters, making it easier for them to fit into the international environment.
 You may also see “Romaji” interspersed throughout an article, advertisement, or graphic design.

-Furthermore, most websites require the use of English letters in usernames and passwords, most programming languages are in English, and touch-typing on a QWERTY keyboard is arguably faster than using a kana keyboard.
-There’s just no getting around the prevalence of English in the 21st century and its hold on information technology.
+In addition, most Web sites require the use of English letters in usernames and passwords, most programming languages are in English, and touch typing on a QWERTY keyboard is arguably faster than using a Kana keyboard.
+In the 21st century, there’s no getting around the dominance of English and its influence on information technology.

 History of “Romaji”

-Japan is known for having a centuries-long isolationist policy lasting from 1639 to the Meiji Period, in which the country closed its borders to nearly all foreign trade and cultural imports.
-However, in the century prior to this isolationist period, Japan conducted regular trade with European countries such as the Netherlands and Portugal.
-It was the Jesuit missionaries from Portugal that initially introduced Roman script to the Japanese in the mid-16th century.
+Japan is known for its centuries-long policy of isolation, from 1639 to the Meiji period, during which the country closed its borders to almost all foreign trade and cultural imports.
+However, in the century before this isolationist period, Japan had regular trade with European countries such as the Netherlands and Portugal.
+It was Jesuit missionaries from Portugal who first introduced the Roman alphabet to the Japanese in the mid-16th century.

-Furthermore, in 1548, a Japanese Catholic named Yajiro developed the “Romaji” writing system, which was soon put into print by the Jesuit missionaries.
-“Romaji” grew less popular during the isolationist period, but made a comeback when Japan sheds its isolationist policies and worked towards becoming a global player in the Meiji Period.
+In addition, a Japanese Catholic named Yajiro developed the “Romaji” writing system in 1548, which was soon printed by Jesuit missionaries.
+“Romaji became less popular during the isolationist period, but made a comeback as Japan shed its isolationist policies and worked to become a global player in the Meiji period.

-All Japanese who have attended elementary school since World War II have been taught to read and write Romanized Japanese.
-Therefore, almost all Japanese can read and write Japanese using “Romaji”, although it is extremely rare in Japan to use this method to write Japanese and most Japanese are more comfortable reading “Kanji” and “Kana”.
+All Japanese who have attended elementary school since World War II have been taught to read and write romanized Japanese.
+Therefore, almost all Japanese can read and write Japanese using “romaji”, although it is extremely rare to use this method of writing Japanese in Japan, and most Japanese are more comfortable reading “kanji” and “kana”.

 Three Types of “Romaji”

-Basically, “Romaji” is the transliteration of Japanese terms to the Roman text or other languages that use the Roman alphabet.
-There are different romanization systems of the Japanese language.
-The three main systems are “Hepburn”, “Nihon-shiki” and “Kunrei-shiki”.
+Basically, “romanization” is the transliteration of Japanese terms into Roman characters or other languages that use the Roman alphabet.
+There are several romanization systems for the Japanese language.
+The three main systems are “Hepburn,” “Nihon-shiki,” and “Kunrei-shiki.

 This table compares the three romanization systems.
-As you can see, the same Japanese word can be spelled in as many as three ways!
-“Hepburn” is one of the three primary systems.
-The “Hepburn” method is the most popular and frequently utilized.
-“Hepburn” System does a better job at reflecting the pronunciation in its transliteration of syllables in Japanese.
+As you can see, the same Japanese word can be spelled in up to three different ways!
+“Hepburn” is one of the three main systems.
+The “Hepburn” method is the most popular and widely used.
+The “Hepburn” system does a better job of reflecting pronunciation in its transliteration of Japanese syllables.